reflectoring/reflectoring.github.io/_posts/2020-08-08-spring-bean-lifecycle.md

   }
 }
 ```
+As we notice in `IpToLocationService`, we access `BeanFactory` instance with the help of `BeanFactoryAware` interface.
+Thus, we dynamically create our `IpDatabaseRepository` bean with the latest database file and update our bean definition by registering it to the Spring context.

+In addition, we call our `updateIpDatabase` method right after we acquire the `BeanFactory` instance in `setBeanFactory` method.
+Therefore, we can initially create the first instance of the `IpDatabaseRepository` bean while the Spring context boots up.

 ### Accessing Beans From the Outside of the Spring Context
-Another scenario is accessing the `BeanFactory` instance from outside of the Spring context.
+Another scenario is accessing the `ApplicationContext` or `BeanFactory` instance from outside of the Spring context.

 For example, we may want to inject `BeanFactory` to a non-Spring class to be able to access Spring beans or configurations inside that class.
-The integration between Spring and Quartz integration is a good example to show this use case:
+The integration between Spring and [the Quartz library](http://www.quartz-scheduler.org) is a good example to show this use case:

 ```java
 class AutowireCapableJobFactory